gerner/stellarpunk/designs/save_load.md

 ## Initialization Methods
 These exist all over and might assume we're starting fresh.
 Should we still run these when loading? before or after loading?
-Some are called before the universe is generated, some after so that might be tricky.
+Some are called before the universe is generated, some after.
+So that might be tricky.

 Maybe loading is an alternative to universe generation so we should do all the loading instead of universe generation?